iamalbertly/BackTabNavigator/README.md

 3. Select your desired mode of operation
 4. If using "Specific Domains" mode, add domains to the list
 5. You can also click the "Add Current Domain" button to add the domain of the current website you're on
+6. To open a link normally (without the extension's functionality), hold the Shift key while clicking the link

 ## Ideal Use Cases